dboone/rusty-checkers/README.md

 The game play consists of each player entering moves until an end game state is reached.
 The game can be quit at any time by entering `q` or `Q` instead of a move.

 ### Board
 The board is a regulation 8 by 8 checkers boad.
 The tiles are indexed using File and Rank.
-The board is labeled with File `A` through `H` and Rank `1` through `8`, with board position `A1` in the lower lefthand corner of the board.
+The board is labeled with File `A` through `H`, and Rank `1` through `8`, with board position `A1` in the lower left-hand corner of the board.
+Files are case insensitive, e.g. File `B` is the same as `b`.
 Board positions must consist of File *then* Rank.

 ```
 a3     // valid
 h6     // valid
+H6     // valid

 3a     // invalid, file must be first
 6h     // invalid, file must be first